acmerobotics/road-runner-docs/tour/trajectories.md

 # Trajectories

 Now it's time to combine paths with the motion profiles from earlier.
-Road Runner calls this combination a trajectory.
-Trajectories are very similar to paths, except they use a motion profile to map time to displacement along the path to compute the robot's kinematic state.
-Trajectories also have slightly different constraints to limit angular velocity along paths \(this is a function of path curvature which can vary greatly\).
-The base `DriveConstraints` does general limitting although its drive-specific subclasses \(e.g., `MecanumConstraints`\) actually limit wheel velocity \(as opposed to just robot velocity\).
+Road Runner calls this composition a trajectory.
+Trajectories take time values and output the corresponding field frame kinematic state (i.e., real positions, velocities, and acceleration).
+This state can be transformed to the robot frame and fed directly into the feedforward component of the controller.

 Here's a sample for planning a `Trajectory` from a `Path`: